prerak01/Wallet-Verification-Discord/README.md

 - if address is invalid, exit else give the user 30 minutes to send transaction after display of random amount(upto 6 digits)
 - wake up after 30 minutes and iterate through the user's transactions upto the block number when the program slept. doing this using unix time
 - for transaction to be valid, all inputs should be from the same stake address and output should include the address to be checked with the appropriate lovelace in that address
+	- there can be more than one output to that address but atleast one should have the specified amount output